speedcom/digital-banking/README.md

 # README

-Transaction engine for a stock exchange.
+**Transaction engine for a stock exchange.**

+In the next couple of paragraphs we are going to cover our technology of choice and motivation behind this.

 ## Scala